Batteries and accumulators

 Recycling / environment correct disposal

 Dry batteries undergo chemical treatment in a special installation to retrieve zinc, iron and manganese salts.
 Lead accumulators are distillated.
 Lead and iron, nickel ans plastics are made available to the industry as raw material.
 Accumulator acids and brines are neutralized.
 Mercury batteries, NiCd and NiMh are also covered in specific installations.
 Nickel, cadium and mercury are also recovered.
+Various components can also be recovered from lithium batteries.

 IMPORTANT !
 Not in the household waste !